Machine Learning for Synthetic Data Generation: A Review

 \section{Evaluation Strategy}

 In this section, we discuss various approaches to evaluating the quality of synthesized data, which is essential for determining the effectiveness and applicability of synthetic data generation methods in real-world scenarios.
-We categorize these evaluation strategies as follows:

-\begin{enumerate} \item \textbf{Human evaluation}.
+We categorize these evaluation strategies as follows: \begin{enumerate}[leftmargin=*] \item \textbf{Human evaluation}.
 This method is the most direct way to assess the quality of synthesized data.
 Human evaluation involves soliciting opinions from domain experts or non-expert users to judge the synthesized data's quality, similarity to real data, or usability in specific applications.
 For example, in speech synthesis, the human evaluator rates the synthesized speech and real human speech in a blind manner~\cite{anumanchipalli2019speech,donahue2018adversarial}.
 However, human evaluation has several drawbacks, including being expensive, time-consuming, error-prone, and not scalable.
 Additionally, it struggles with high-dimensional data that cannot be easily visualized and evaluated by humans.

 \item \textbf{Statistical difference evaluation}.
 This strategy involves calculating various statistical metrics on both the synthesized and real datasets and comparing the results.
 For example, ~\cite{yi2018enhance,yan2022multifaceted} use first-moment statistics of individual features (e.g., medical concept frequency/correlation, patient-level clinical feature) to evaluate the quality of generated electronic health record (EHR) data.
 The smaller the differences between the statistical properties of synthetic and real data, the better the quality of the synthesized data.